Monday, November 4, 2024

 I have no interest in talking about Zeno's paradoxes or Saint Sebastian being used for target practice.
 Of course, politics is off the table, as well.

 That leaves movies, art, poetry, the Lions, the Packers, the Nobel Prize in Literature, and Bigfoot.
-I don't know a whole lot about football, and I talk about poetry quite a bit already.
+I don't know a whole lot about football.
 So I guess it's art or poetry or the Nobel or Bigfoot.

 In a couple days, I will be doing my book launch reading at the library.
 It's still a little unreal that anybody, besides myself, is interested in my little collection of Bigfoot poems.
 I've been working on it for so long that it almost seems like Zeno's paradox.
 I kept writing poems over the years, getting closer and closer to the finish but never reaching the last page.